Five types of hairbands including elastic ties scrunchies and hair tie bracelets compared by a cosmetologist The Pixie Garden

 The Switch to Protective Alternatives

+Five years ago, I made a deliberate shift in my professional recommendations.
+Instead of accepting elastic hair ties as inevitable, I started actively steering clients toward satin scrunchies and quality hair tie bracelets.
 The Pearl Hair Tie Bracelets and Bow Hair Tie Bracelets I carry at The Pixie Garden specifically address this protective need while delivering the wearable jewelry aesthetic that makes them practical for all-day use.

 Material Matters: What Your Hairband Is Made From